-In a scientific context, "error" is the difference between the measured and the true value of the thing being measured.
+In a scientific context, "error" is the difference between the measured and the true value of the thing being measured. "uncertainty" is a measure of how significantly different a measurement is from its true, real world value.
 Unfortunately, it is usually impossible to directly, physically verify the true value, and therefore the actual error is unknown, and unknowable.
-Instead, we can estimate the likely amount of error in the measurement, which is called the "uncertainty", and report it with the measurement.
+Instead, we can estimate the likely amount of error in the measurement\which is called the "uncertainty", and report it with the measurement\and express it as a degree of uncertainty.
 A quantified uncertainty is essential in understanding and qualifying a measurement for use.
-For example, an estimate of the uncertainty of a depth measurement allows data users to determine the data's suitability for a given purpose, and to apply appropriate processing techniques.
+For example, aAn estimate of the uncertainty of a depth measurement allows data users to determine the data's suitability for a given purpose, and to apply appropriate processing techniques.

-4.2.2 Categorisation of Uncertainty
+4.2.2 Sources Categorisation of Uncertainty